raipc/atsd-jdbc/README.md

 ## Usage

-To execute a query, load the driver class, open a connection, create a SQL statement, execute the query, and process the result set:
+To execute a query load the driver class, open a connection, create a SQL statement, execute the query, and process the result set:

 ```java
     Class.forName("com.axibase.tsd.driver.jdbc.AtsdDriver");